ChrisW09/citi_bike_user_prediction/README.md

 As the dataset has 1.2 Million records, we will implementing our model in **Google Colab**.

 For building and training the model we will be using **Ensemble Learning**.
-For initial analysis, we used Random Forest Classifier, Bagging Classifier, AdaBoost Classifier and GradientBoost Classifier.
+For initial analysis, we will be applying pipeling to the ensemble learning techniques, namely - **Random Forest Classifier, Bagging Classifier, AdaBoost Classifier and Gradient Boosting Classifier.**

-Out of the 4 classifiers, Random Forest Classifier had the highest accuracy score of 86.71% followed by Bagging Classifier with an accuracy of 84.65%.
+Out of the 4 classifiers, **Random Forest Classifier** had the highest accuracy score of 86.35% followed by **Bagging Classifier** with an accuracy of 84.60%.

 As per the highest accuracy standpoint, we have chosen **Random Forest Classifier** as our base model and have applied GridSearchCV to tune the hyperparameters.

-Gridsearch CV

 Alternatively, we have implemented an **Artificial Neural Network** using **Pytorch** to our dataset.
-We have trained the neural network for 150 epochs using 4 hidden layers in a Sequential Manner with a learning rate of 0.01.
+We have trained the neural network for 100 epochs using 4 hidden layers in a Sequential Manner with a learning rate of 0.01 and with a accuracy score of 92%.

 #### 5. Evaluation
 As per the model we will be using accuracy_score as a metric to evalaute the performance of the model.